kauri-io/Content/ZeppelinOS/Linking.md

 Note: If you follow the steps in this section of the tutorial you will publish your package to the network.
 If you don't want to do that, use this section as a reference.

-Create your project and initalize it:
+Create your project and initialize it:
 `$ mkdir project-name`
 `$ cd project-name`
 `$ npm init`